samsonafo/shoe-size-predict/README.md

 Check out the app using this link: https://shoe-size-predict.herokuapp.com/

-Further retraining will be done in the future as more data is accumulated.
+The model will be retrained as new data is collected.